Ever heard the phrase “wedded to an idea” or “wedded to a service”?

 Online cloud storage

-The basic account of G Suite gives you 30 GB of storage per user.
+The basic account of Google Workspace (formerly G Suite) gives you 30 GB of storage per user.
 This is a Google Drive function.

 As a cloud storage facility, Google Drive allows you to keep your work files online, in the cloud, and then provide secure access to all the concerned parties.